 More than 144 million years ago, in the age of the dinosaurs, redwoods’ ancestors flourished across the globe.
 In response to an ever-changing climate, they gradually retreated from the vast majority of their range.
 Now, throughout their current range, redwoods are encountering temperature increases.
 With rising temperatures, the coast redwoods have less coastal fog, and the giant sequoias face reductions in snowpack and earlier annual snowmelt.

-In partnership with researchers from Humboldt State University, UC Berkeley and Natureserve and citizen scientists like you, we are studying the impacts of climate change on redwood growth, carbon storage and forest biodiversity through the Redwoods and Climate Change Initiative (RCCI).
+In partnership with researchers from Humboldt State University, UC Berkeley and Natureserve and community scientists like you, we are studying the impacts of climate change on redwood growth, carbon storage and forest biodiversity through the Redwoods and Climate Change Initiative (RCCI).
 Results from this research will help focus League efforts regarding where and how to best protect redwood forestland as environmental conditions change.

 With your help, the Redwoods and Climate Change Initiative (RCCI) will succeed!